The interplay between bulk flow and boundary conditions on the distribution of micro-swimmers in channel flow: Conclusions

 We find that in the absence of diffusion, elongated particles take over seven times as long before interacting with the wall compared to a spherical swimmer.
 It is possible that elongated swimmers, therefore, must maximise each opportunity they have near the wall.
 Once near a wall, elongation leads to increased resistance to random Brownian rotation allowing swimmers to remain oriented parallel to flows for longer periods which improves their chemotactic sampling accuracy.
 Additionally, longer periods of {alignment} with walls allow for longer periods of mechanosensing, which increases the chances of surface attachment being initiated.

-While we have considered multiple idealised wall interaction models, true biological wall interactions do not follow pin-ball dynamics, uniformly random reflections, or perfect absorption. {For microswimmers in nature, there exist further variables which affect the likelihood of attachment and reorientation like pili attachment location \citep{melville2013type,jain2012type,proft2009pili}, chemical signals \citep{wadhams2004making}, hydrodynamic stresses \citep{boyle2006quantification,conrad2018confined} and cell deformability \citep{yoshida2020soft}.} Further experimental data regarding pili, and observed attachment rates at different cell orientations are required to refine the models to specific swimmer types and to draw further conclusions regarding the likelihood and speed of initial biofilm formation.
+While we have considered multiple idealised wall interaction models, true biological wall interactions do not follow pin-ball dynamics, uniformly random reflections, nor perfect absorption, especially in due to hydrodynamic interactions.
+In the literature there is ongoing study into how individual swimmers interact with surfaces in the absence of flows, and even then swimmers are shown to reorient due to hydrodynamic forces.
+One of nuances picked up by the accumulation index is that the bulk flow dynamics affects the likelihood of how cells approach the wall.
+For actual accumulation, this is also dependent on the attachment mechanisms of different swimmers, and attachment rates which are not accounted for here.
+Ideally, future models will combine the models with hydrodynamic interactions. {For microswimmers in nature, there exist further variables which affect the likelihood of attachment and reorientation like pili attachment location \citep{melville2013type,jain2012type,proft2009pili}, chemical signals \citep{wadhams2004making}, hydrodynamic stresses \citep{boyle2006quantification,conrad2018confined} and cell deformability \citep{yoshida2020soft}.} Further experimental data regarding pili, and observed attachment rates at different cell orientations are required to refine the models to specific swimmer types and to draw further conclusions regarding the likelihood and speed of initial biofilm formation.